Mail-call, stateside and abroad, is among the sweetest moments in the life of a United States Marine.

 Deployments Japan, South Korea, Thailand and Kuwait

-Operations Cobra Gold, Cope Tiger, Foal Eagle, Iraqi Freedom & Enduring Freedom
+Operations Cobra Gold, Cope Tiger, Foal Eagle, Iraqi Freedom and Enduring Freedom

 Domestic Duty Stations